micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 4.md

 that you may walk properly toward those who are outside, and _that_ you may lack nothing. ## The Comfort of Christ's Coming

 ###### 13
-But I do not want you to be ignorant, brethren, concerning those who have fallen [^b]asleep, lest you sorrow as others who have no hope.
+But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.

 ###### 14
-For if we believe that Jesus died and rose again, even so God will bring with Him those who [^c]sleep in Jesus.
+For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus.

 ###### 15
-For this we say to you by the word of the Lord, that we who are alive _and_ remain until the coming of the Lord will by no means precede those who are [^d]asleep.
+For this we say to you by the word of the Lord, that we who are alive _and_ remain until the coming of the Lord will by no means precede those who are asleep.

 ###### 16
 For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.